 How should I take alendronate (Binosto, Fosamax)?

 Take exactly as prescribed by your doctor.
 Do not take in larger or smaller amounts or for longer than recommended.
 Follow the directions on your prescription label.

 Alendronate tablets are taken either once each day or once each week.

-Take each alendronate tablet with a full glass (6 to 8 ounces) of water.
-Use only plain water (not mineral water) when taking an alendronate tablet.
+Take Fosamax with a full glass (6 to 8 ounces) of water.
+Use only plain water (not mineral water) when taking the tablet.

 If you need to have any dental work (especially surgery), tell the dentist ahead of time that you are using alendronate.
 You may need to stop using the medicine for a short time.

 Alendronate is only part of a complete program of treatment that may also include diet changes, exercise, and taking calcium and vitamin supplements.
 Follow your diet, medication, and exercise routines very closely.